 Evan Morris PhD, received the 2013 Graduate Mentor Award (Sciences) at the Yale University Graduate School Convocation Ceremony on May 19, 2013.
 This award recognizes teachers and advisers who have been exceptional in their support of the professional, scholarly, and personal development of their graduate students.
 In his acceptance speech, Dr. Morris expressed his sincere appreciation for this honor and cited three keys to successful mentoring…“A. Always have great students; B. Treat them like colleagues; C. Demand a lot from them.”
-Dr. Morris is an associate professor of diagnostic radiology, of biomedical engineering, and of psychiatry, and co-director for imaging at the Yale University PET Center. see photo
+Dr. Morris is an associate professor of diagnostic radiology, of biomedical engineering, and of psychiatry, and co-director for imaging at the Yale University PET Center. see photo see video

-Edward Fung, Xiao Jin, and Christine Sandiego have successfully defended their PET Theses and will be awarded doctorate degrees in Biomedical Engineering through the Yale University School of Engineering and Applied Sciences on May 20, 2013.
+Edward Fung, Xiao Jin, and Christine Sandiego successfully defended their PET Theses and were awarded doctorate degrees in Biomedical Engineering through the Yale University School of Engineering and Applied Sciences on May 20, 2013.
 Edward Fung’s PhD dissertation is entitled, “Cerebral blood flow measurements using carotid artery image-derived input functions in positron emission tomography."
 Xiao Jin’s thesis is entitled, “Event-by-Event Motion Correction in Positron Emission Tomography: Development, Evaluation and Applications,” and Christine Sandiego’s PET dissertation is entitled, “Neuroreceptor Imaging of the Awake Nonhuman Primate."
 Congratulations to these three PET researchers who, along with Jenna Sullivan, hold the distinction of being the first graduate students to receive doctoral degrees since the PET Center opened in January 2007!

 PET researchers are portrayed as “Mapmakers of the living human body” in the March 2013 issue of the Medicine@Yale.
 The article positions Positron Emission Tomography as a vital tool for Yale School of Medicine researchers studying psychiatric diseases, diabetes, and cancer.
 The specific research contributions of investigators from a wide range of Yale School of Medicine departments are explored.
 In addition, the distinct benefits of utilizing PET in industry research collaborations are examined and the unique capabilities of this state-of-the-art PET facility are highlighted.